-5 Questions with Battle Red Blog: Does Anyone Actually Want to Win This Game?
+5 Questions with Battle Red Blog: Does anyone actually want to win this game?

 SB: I already mentioned the defensive players above that have been the biggest surprises, but I’ll add Jerry Hughes.
 Hughes has nine sacks on the season and hasn’t had that many since 2014.
 He has also added ten tackles for loss on the season.
 He isn’t going to make anyone forget Reggie White or Bruce Smith, but he has been a solid pro and a really nice rotational defender.
 On offense, the performance of Dameon Pierce was the biggest positive on the season. if he hadn’t gone on injured reserve he likely would have been the offensive rookie of the year.
 As it stands, he could rival Derrick Henry or Zachary Taylor if he gets in the right offense.
 If he had finished the last four games healthy he likely would have come close to 1300 yards rushing with another 200 receiving.
 Unfortunately, he will not be there this Sunday and no one in attendance has been particularly surprising.

-CS: DraftKings Sportsbook has the Colts at 3 point favorites.
+CS: DraftKings Sportsbook has the Colts as 3-point favorites.
 Do you think that’s fair?
 How do you see this game playing out and what’s the final score?

 SB: I wouldn’t touch this game with a 39 and a half foot pole.
 It is in both team’s best interest to lose (as we stated above).
 However, you never know how those 47 guys are going to react.
 Some might be apt to make a business decision and just play out the string.
 Others will ball out because they want jobs next year and this is their last opportunity to show some good tape.
 I really have no sense of how this game will play out except I can’t imagine it being a high scoring game.
 Sam Ehlinger and Davis Mills are just not good quarterbacks.
 Houston will throw out Jeff Driskel on some plays and that could make the game a little more spicy.
 My dream scenario would be a 0-0 tie where both teams just punt back and forth all day.
 It would embarrass the NFL and maybe would convince them to institute some sort of lottery instead of watching a tankathon every week 18.

-And with that, ladies and gentlemen, all 17 5 Questions articles are in the book.
+And with that, ladies and gentlemen, all 2022 season 5 Questions articles are in the book.
 I want to thank Scott Barzilla for working with me this week and I’d like to thank 12 of the other 13 writers I worked with this season for making it all possible.

 Here’s to an injury free game and the official start of Draft Season.